PHILIPPINES | TOP DIVES

 Monad Shoal is a sunken island and is one of the few known cleaning stations used by thresher sharks.
 But they get there really early so expect to be on the reef by 5am!
 There is a very high chance that you will see manta rays at the same time.
 Moreover, there is not a huge amount of coral on top of the sunken island but there is a great location for macro photography as there is a vast array of critters, ranging from pygmy seahorses, nudibranchs, mantis shrimps and more.
 Currents can be strong in some areas, but nothing that a confident beginner should not be able to cope with.

 Max Depth 20m | Intermediate | Wall | Visibility 20m

-Currents can be strong on what is considered the best site in Boracay – so it is recommended that you dive at a slack tide, but it will still be a drift dive.
-Crocodile Island, as the name suggest, looks like a reptile's head from a distance.
+Currents can be strong on what is considered the best site in Boracay – so it is recommended that you dive at slack tide, but it will still be a drift dive.
+Crocodile Island, as the name suggests, looks like a reptile's head from a distance.
 It is a gently sloping wall with beautiful canyons and caves which are covered in corals and sponges, you are able to see lobsters hiding in crevasses.
 This is a great place to see sea snakes, nudibranchs, lionfish, scorpionfish, moray eels, as well as huge gorgonian fan corals.

 SAHARA DEEP | DAUIN | VISAYAS

 Max depth 30m | Intermediate to Advance | Muck | Macro